camdorazio/Proof-of-Authority-Dev-Chain/README.md

 *This will create .json files in your existing directory with the genesis information.
 You will need one of these files to unlock your wallet in the MyCrypto app so you can do the test transaction at the end.*

 ## Creating the Nodes for Validation
-1. Open a new Git Bash window. *(It's important that you do not close the previous Git Bash window with the genesis information as you need some information when creating the nodes to finalize your genesis.)*
+1. Open a new Git Bash window. *(It's important that you do not close the previous GitBash window with the genesis information as you need some information when creating the nodes to finalize your genesis.)*
 2. Activate your blockchain enviorment that you created and navigate to the directory where you created the "Blockchain-Tools" folder.
 3. Next we create a new account using the following command:
  - $ ./geth account new -datadir node1